zspitz/dlr/docs/expr-tree-spec/highlighted-concepts.md

 <h2 id="array-access">2.6 Array Access</h2>

-In ETs v2 we have IndexExpression that handles array access, indexers, and indexed properties.
+In ETs v2 we have **IndexExpression** that handles array access, indexers, and indexed properties.
 You can use these as l-values for assignments and ref/out parameters.
-See section 2.5.1.
+See [Indexed Locations](#indexed-locations).

-We continue to support the LINQ v1 ArrayIndex factory methods that return BinaryExpression and MethodCallExpression for fetching array elements for backward compatibility.
-Eventually, we will obsolete them in lieu of IndexExpression.
+We continue to support the LINQ v1 **ArrayIndex** factory methods that return **BinaryExpression** and **MethodCallExpression** for fetching array elements for backward compatibility.
+Eventually, we will obsolete them in lieu of **IndexExpression**.

 <h2 id="blocks-scopes-variables-parameterexpression-and-explicit-lifting">2.7 Blocks, Scopes, Variables, ParameterExpression, and Explicit Lifting</h2>

-ETs v2 model variable references with ParameterExpression nodes and a node kind value of Parameter.
-Initially for readability of code we chose to introduce a VariableExpression node type.
-It turns out in practice this meant much code that processed ETs had to be duplicated due to static typing in languages or had to use typeof() to dispatch to the right code if using Expression as a variable's type.
+ETs v2 model variable references with **ParameterExpression** nodes and a node kind value of **Parameter**.
+Initially for readability of code we chose to introduce a **VariableExpression** node type.
+It turns out in practice this meant much code that processed ETs had to be duplicated due to static typing in languages or had to use `typeof()` to dispatch to the right code if using **Expression** as a variable's type.
 Very little code actually needed to treat the declarations or references differently.

-ETs v2 includes a BlockExpression node type that has an explicit list of variables.
+ETs v2 includes a **BlockExpression** node type that has an explicit list of variables.
 It creates a binding scope.
 Producers of ETs can use these to introduce new lexical variables, including temporaries.
 Blocks do not guarantee definite assignment.
 Languages need to do that when producing ETs.
-To initialize variables, BlockExpressions must explicitly include expressions in their body to set the variables.
+To initialize variables, **BlockExpression**s must explicitly include expressions in their body to set the variables.
 Definite assignment semantics is the concern of consumers of trees and compilers that enforce those semantics.
-Different languages have varying semantics here from definite assignment, to explicit unbound errors, to sentinel $Unassigned first class values.
-Lastly, recall ETs v2 is expression-based, so the value of a BlockExpression is the value of the last expression in its body.
+Different languages have varying semantics here from definite assignment, to explicit unbound errors, to sentinel `$Unassigned` first class values.
+Lastly, recall ETs v2 is expression-based, so the value of a **BlockExpression** is the value of the last expression in its body.

 Some languages have strong lexical semantics for unique binding of variables.
 For example, in Common Lisp or Scheme, each iteration around a loop or any basic block of code creates unique bindings for variables introduced in those basic blocks.
 Thus, returning a lambda would create unique closures environments for each iteration.
 Some languages, such as Python and F\#, move all variables to the implicit scope of their containing function.
-ETs v2 supports both models, all depending on where you create the BlockExpression in the ET and list variables.
-For the stronger lexical model, for example with the loop, place the BlockExpression inside the loop body and list variables there, instead of putting the Block Expression outside the loop or at the start of the function.
-See section 4.22.1.3 for an example.
+ETs v2 supports both models, all depending on where you create the **BlockExpression** in the ET and list variables.
+For the stronger lexical model, for example with the loop, place the **BlockExpression** inside the loop body and list variables there, instead of putting the **BlockExpression** outside the loop or at the start of the function.
+See [Lexical Semantics with Blocks and Loops Involved](api-reference#lexical-semantics-with-blocks-and-loops-involved) for an example.

 ETs v2 also supports explicit lifting of variables to support languages that provide explicit meta-programming of local variables.
-For example, Python has a "locals" keyword that returns a dictionary of the lexical variables within a function so that you can manipulate them or 'eval' code against your function's environment.
-You can use the RuntimeVariablesExpression to list the ParameterExpressions that you need explicitly lifted.
+For example, Python has a `locals` keyword that returns a dictionary of the lexical variables within a function so that you can manipulate them or `eval` code against your function's environment.
+You can use the **RuntimeVariablesExpression** to list the **ParameterExpression**s that you need explicitly lifted.

 ~~Annotations on variable references are an issue.
-Each reference aliases the one ParameterExpression object representing the introduction of the variable to a lambda or a scope.
-Therefore, annotating each reference with source location to accurately report null deferences, unassigned references, etc., has to be managed outside the ParameterExpression node.
+Each reference aliases the one **ParameterExpression** object representing the introduction of the variable to a lambda or a scope.
+Therefore, annotating each reference with source location to accurately report null deferences, unassigned references, etc., has to be managed outside the **ParameterExpression** node.
 This is design legacy from ETs v1~~.

 <h2 id="lambdas">2.8 Lambdas</h2>